This site uses advanced css techniques

-Users on the SaaS environment need not worry about this, as updates are done for you automatically by the Systems Engineering team at iSystems.
+Bureaus on the AWS cloud environment need not worry about this, as updates are done for you automatically by Asure.

 Each release includes at least one, but usually two kinds of files:

-The files are found on the support site under a directory named for the release: as of this writing, the current directory is Evolution_v17_Ryegate/.
+The files are found on the support site under a directory named for the release: as of this writing, the current directory is Evolution_v23/.

 Actually installing any kind of update requires bringing down Evolution, but there's some work that can be done in advance to get ready for the update, work that does not impact production.